hozwe/cordova-plugin-base64binary/README.md

 cordova-plugin-base64binary
 ============

 This plugin decodes base64binary data.
-The data is converted into an actual file. (e.g Word Doc, PDF, JPG, PNG).
+The data is then converted into a file. (e.g Word Doc, PDF, JPG, PNG).

+The plugin also gives you the ios action sheet with options so you can open the file with a third party applications. (e.g Open a .pdf file with Adobe PDF mobile app.

-Note: Have not tested with Media files.
+Note: Have not decoded any audio or video files using this plugin.

 Usage:
 ------